ebsco/edsapi-koha-plugin/README.md

 edsapi-koha-plugin

-use branch:master  for Koha 16.11+ (includes latest features and updates)
+use branch:master  for Koha 17.05+ (includes latest features and updates)

+use the branch:KohaV16.11x for Koha 16.11x (depricated)

 user branch:Koha-v3.22.1x-to-Koha-v16.05.0x for Koha3.22.1 to Koha v16.05 (depricated)